twolfson/if-i-were-to-build-a-startup-web-app/explorations/3-django-server-react-ui/README.md

 - Refilling user inputs with submitted values on form error (or just going with XHR route)
 - Handling notification dismissal
 - Handling redirect upon login
+- Test suite for React not fully setup for `window` and `document` from Django
+- Production build for content never fully setup/tested
 - Probably a lot more

 ## Development